How The Emergency Management System Works

 The Flying Page

-If you are flight following on the Flying Page, you will receive an SOS notification on the upper right side of the map, along with a sound notification (morse code).
+If you are flight following on the Flying Page, you will receive an SOS notification on the upper right side of the map.

 1. Clicking on the SOS box will show the Alert details